 The IATA airport code for Montreal Dorval Airport is YUL.
 This will appear on your ticket.

-The average temperature of Montreal Dorval in February is 14°C.
+The average temperature of Montreal Dorval in March is 19°C.

 Airlines that fly to Montreal Dorval include Air Canada, bmi, British Airways, KLM, Lufthansa - and you can book them all at discounted prices with us.